sonic-net/SONiC/doc/sfp-cmis/Interface-Link-bring-up-sequence.md

 1. XCVRD main thread init
 	- XCVRD main thread creates the key CMIS_REINIT_REQUIRED in PORT_TABLE:\<port\> (APPL_DB) with value as true for ports which do NOT have this key present
 	- XCVRD main thread creates the key MEDIA_SETTINGS_SYNC_STATUS in PORT_TABLE:\<port\> (APPL_DB) with value MEDIA_SETTINGS_DEFAULT for ports which do NOT have this key present.
-      - For transceivers which do not support media settings, MEDIA_SETTINGS_SYNC_STATUS will stay with value MEDIA_SETTINGS_DEFAULT
+      - For transceivers which do not require media settings, MEDIA_SETTINGS_SYNC_STATUS will stay with value MEDIA_SETTINGS_DEFAULT

   Following table describes the various values for MEDIA_SETTINGS_SYNC_STATUS